Doto fragilis: Distribution

 This species was first described from the Isle of Man in the Irish Sea in 1838 by the famed naturalist Edward Forbes.
 It has subsequently been reported from all around Britain and Ireland and continental coasts south to Portugal and into the Mediterranean Sea.

 Description

 The body of this nudibranch is predominantly brown in colour.
 There is a series of pale patches along the sides of the body.

+Ecology

-EcologyDoto fragilis feeds on the hydroids Nemertesia antennina and Nemertesia ramosa, family Plumulariidae.
+Doto fragilis feeds on the hydroids Nemertesia antennina and Nemertesia ramosa, family Plumulariidae.